canxin121/Async-Poe-Client/README.md

         - [(1).
 Delete Chat History with a Certain Bot](#1-delete-chat-history-with-a-certain-bot)
         - [(2).
 Delete All Chat History with All Bots](#2-delete-all-chat-history-with-all-bots)
     - [12.
 Get Bots Created by Others (Bots in Explore Page)](#12-get-bots-created-by-others-bots-in-explore-page)

 # QA:

 - 1.What is url_botname? -> When using a certain bot on poe, it is the name of the bot in the link ("ChatGPT" in "[https://poe.com/ChatGPT ↗](https://poe.com/ChatGPT)").
   The relationship between this url_botname and other names can be understood as:
     1. For the system's built-in bots, the name of the bot you see on the poe web page and the url_botname are always equal (but neither equals the handle).
     2. For bots you create, url_botname = handle.
 If display_name is set, the name you see on the web page is display_name;
        if not set, you see url_botname (handle).
        However, there are special cases where the handle does not follow the above rules, such as the handle of all bots obtained using get_available_bots always equals url_botname.
 - 2.How to obtain p_b and formkey? ->
     1. To obtain p_b: Open poe.com, press F12 to open the debugging tool, then select the application.
 You can find the value of p_b in the cookies.
     2. To obtain formkey: Open poe.com, press F12 to open the debugging tool, then select Network.
 After chatting with a bot, you can see the gqlpost network request.
 Within the request headers, there is a separate key-value pair for the formkey.

 ## Step 1: Import the library and create a Poe_Client object

+Currently, formkey is a must param.

-If you don't pass formkey to the Poe_Client, you need to install node.js for generate form key.
+~~If you don't pass formkey to the Poe_Client, you need to install node.js for generate form key.
-Here is the download link.[node.js](https://nodejs.org/en)
+Here is the download link.[node.js](https://nodejs.org/en)~~

 Before you can use any functionality of the `Poe_Client` library, you first need to import the library and create a `Poe_Client` object.
 You need to pass the `p_b token` and `formkey` to the constructor of `Poe_Client`, and then call the `create` method to initialize it.
 Here is an example:

 ```python